Alzheimer's disease is fatal and there is no cure. It is a slow-moving disease that starts with memory loss and ends with severe brain damage.

-The journal Aging reports that in a small study at UCLA, nine out of the 10 patients involved, say their symptoms reversed
+The research journal, Aging reports that in a small study at UCLA, nine out of the 10 patients involved, said their symptoms reversed

-after they participated in a rigorous program that included things like optimizing Vitamin D levels in the blood, using DHA supplements to bridge broken connections in the brain, optimizing gut health, and strategic fasting to normalize insulin levels.
+after they participated in a rigorous program that included things like optimizing Vitamin D levels in the blood, using DHA supplements to bridge broken connections in the brain and strategic fasting to normalize insulin levels.

 September 11, 2015 - The Journal of Neurology

 publishes a study that suggests that the compound resveratrol, when taken in concentrated doses, may have benefit in slowing the progression of Alzheimer's disease.